Notes on shell initialization

 zsh

-When invoked as sh
+When invoked as sh or ksh, zsh

-for login shells, and $ENV
+reads .profile for login shells, and $ENV for

 interactive one.